Codeyg12/MySQL-employee-tracker/README.md

 #### Links

 To see more of my work check my [Github](https://github.com/Codeyg12).
-For futher questions you can reach me at codey.gallup@gmail.com.
+For further questions, you can reach me at codey.gallup@gmail.com.

 <p align="right"><a href="#readme-top">(Return to top)</a></p>